 Field-based experiences are a key component of Saginaw Valley State University's Teacher Education program.
 The Office of Clinical Experiences works with partner schools to coordinate fieldwork for the College of Education.
 All placements are made through the Office of Clinical Experiences.
 As per agreements with partner school districts, at no time will students contact individual schools, administrators or teachers regarding field placements.

 The initial fieldwork takes place in TE 100/101, Exploring Teaching, when the Office of Clinical Experiences places students in area schools to observe and help in a classroom for 80 hours.
 We try to place students in one of their two county choices.

 In Elementary and Secondary Methods Classes, the Office of Clinical Experiences supports and assists methods instructors with field placement and supervision.
 Placement is usually determined by the location where the professor supervises.

 Student Teaching is the capstone experience on the path to receiving teacher certification.
-Students traditionally student teach in TE 420 (elementary) and TEMS 422 (secondary) for 14 weeks.
+Students traditionally student teach in TE 420 (elementary) for 14 weeks and TEMS 422 (secondary) for 15 weeks.
 Students working toward K-12 certification will student teach for 16 weeks.
 Students enrolled in TE 460 (Special Education) will student teach for 12 weeks.
 The Office of Clinical Experiences places students in appropriate school settings so they may interact with students, teachers, administrators, and support personnel as they strengthen their knowledge of learners and subject matter.
 Placement varies as we try to honor a student's first two county choices.
 (Every attempt will be made to place a student within a 30 mile distance of where he/she lives.)